 Twitter moves fast, and it’s easy to get lost in the shuffle.
 One way your followers recognize you is by your profile photo.
 Unless you’re a big-name celebrity, changing your photo can confuse your followers.
 Believe it or not, they may not remember who you are, especially if your profile bio isn’t complete.

 When LinkedIn users tire of your content, they have two options.
 They can unfollow you (which keeps your business connection) or they can report your post.
 LinkedIn takes an interesting angle where they encourage sharing more than unfollowing by providing several ways to do so.

 7. You’re sharing personal content on a professional network.

-Where other social networks continuously blur the lines of professional and personal, LinkedIn is a professional networking tool.
+Where other social networks continuously blur the lines of professional and personal, LinkedIn is a pretty standard professional networking tool.
 Yes, there are times when this line gets crossed, but for the most part, the people who cross the line get called out.

 Adding a profile photo should have been one of the very first steps you took when you created your LinkedIn account.
 If you still have a placeholder image or somehow forget to ever complete this task, it’s time.